-The United States has long sought to accelerate political reform in Bahrain and to empower its political societies through several programs, including the "Middle East Partnership Initiative (MEPI)."
+For many years prior to the 2011 unrest, the United States has sought to accelerate political reform in Bahrain and to empower its political societies through several programs, including the "Middle East Partnership Initiative (MEPI)."
 Some funds have been used to help build an independent judiciary and strengthen the COR.
 Other U.S.-funded programs focus on women's empowerment, media training, educational opportunities, and civil society legal reform.
 MEPI funds have been used to fund AFL-CIO projects with Bahraini labor organizations, and to help Bahrain implement the U.S.-Bahrain FTA.
-In May 2006 Bahrain revoked the visa for the resident program director of the National Democratic Institute (NDI), and has not allowed the office to reopen.
+In May 2006 Bahrain revoked the visa for the resident program director of the National Democratic Institute (NDI), and did not allow the office to reopen.
 NDI is conducting programs to enhance parliamentary capabilities through a local NGO.
 In February 2010, the MEPI office of State Department signed a memorandum of understanding with Bahrain to promote entrepreneurship there and promote opportunities for trade with U.S. small businesses.
 Still, some human rights group and Bahraini activists believe the United States has consistently (including during the February 2011 unrest) downplayed democracy promotion in favor of broader security issues.
+Some believe the government did not adequately protect a U.S. diplomat responsible in Manama responsible for human rights issues, Ludovic Hood.
+The State Department returned him to the United States in June 2011 because of perceived threats from Bahrainis who felt he was too critical of the government.